Overview

 Plasmids were first found in bacteria as extrachromosomal genetic material.
 Plasmids are small, circular arrangements of DNA that are not integrated into an organism’s genome and can replicate independently of genomic DNA.

-Plasmid DNA is mainly found in bacteria, carrying genes that serve survival functions, such as antibiotic resistance and rapid replication.
+Plasmid DNA is mainly found in bacteria and carries genes that serve survival functions, such as antibiotic resistance and rapid replication.
 Plasmids have been discovered in yeasts and plants, as well as organelles of eukaryotic organisms.

 Plasmids as Vectors in Genetic Engineering Applications

 Finding an ideal vector for genetic engineering is integral to successfully transferring foreign genetic material into another organism and rapidly replicating it without degradation by the host.
-Plasmids offer several advantages, lending them to widespread use in biotechnology and genetic engineering.
+Plasmids offer several advantages, making them suitable for widespread use in biotechnology and genetic engineering.

 Their relatively small backbone size makes them ideal for vector isolation and purification, while the circular structure makes them more stable and resistant to degradation than linear DNA.
-In addition, cloning plasmids can harbor high copy numbers within a host that can lead to large numbers of extractable plasmids.
+In addition, cloning plasmids can harbor high copy numbers in a host, leading to large numbers of extractable plasmids.

-The gene of interest is amplified with primers and inserted into a plasmid by annealing to complementary sequences at a restriction site and transformed into a host, where the plasmid origin of replication allows the inserted gene and plasmid vector to be self-replicated separately from the host's chromosomal DNA.
-Other plasmid genes, particularly those responsible for antibiotic resistance or fluorescence, can serve as markers that help identify cells with successful plasmid intake.
+The gene of interest is amplified with primers, inserted into a plasmid by annealing to complementary sequences at a restriction site and transformed into a host, where the plasmid's origin of replication allows the inserted gene and the plasmid vector to be self-replicated separately from the host's chromosomal DNA.
+Other plasmid genes, particularly those conferring antibiotic resistance or fluorescence, can serve as markers to identify cells that have successfully taken up the plasmid.

 Plasmid Structure